TroubleshootingApril 23, 2026 Updated May 19, 2026 10 min read

 The model doesn't get faster at reading.
 It processes input tokens sequentially.
 More input tokens means more processing time before it can start generating a response.
 A 28,000-token input takes noticeably longer than a 3,000-token input, even on the fastest models.

-The 10-minute fix: Use /new every 20-25 messages to reset the conversation buffer.
-Your persistent memory (MEMORY.md, memory-wiki) carries forward.
+Use /new every 20-25 messages to reset the conversation buffer (type /new directly in your agent chat — it's a chat command, not a config flag, and it leaves your persistent memory in MEMORY.md and memory-wiki untouched).
 Only the conversation buffer resets.
 Response time drops back to message-1 speeds immediately.

-For the detailed breakdown of how session length drives both cost and latency, our optimization guide covers the token accumulation math.
+For the detailed breakdown of how session length drives both cost and latency, our OpenClaw API cost and latency optimization guide covers the token accumulation math.

 If your agent was fast when you started the session and got progressively slower, context bloat is the cause.
 Use /new.
 It takes two seconds and fixes the problem immediately.